alli959/lokaverkefni/README.md

 first you need to clone this git project with "git clone https://github.com/alli959/lokaverkefni"

-NodeJS for package management: https://nodejs.org/en/ It's importand in custom setup to choose npm package management
+NodeJS for package management: https://nodejs.org/en/

 you also need to download postgres database from https://www.enterprisedb.com/downloads/postgres-postgresql-downloads